312FinTech/Fintech-Forecast-App/README.md

 ```
 python manage.py createsuperuser
 ```
-Launch the Django server to test the setup config so far ():
+Launch the Django server to test the setup config so far:
 ```
 python manage.py runserver 0.0.0.0:REPLACE_WITH_PORT_NUMBER
 ```
-In your browswer go to `http://YOUR_IP_ADDRESS:PORT_NUMBER_FROM_ABOVE/admin/` and enter in the user name and password credentials you entered previously. (use `localhost` if you are not using your ip and port forwarding)
+In your browser go to `http://YOUR_IP_ADDRESS:PORT_NUMBER_FROM_ABOVE/admin/` and enter in the user name and password credentials you entered previously. (use `localhost` if you are not using your ip and port forwarding)

 Use `ctrl + c` (`cmd + .` on macOS) to stop the running Django server